1995: The year the future began

 Take the O.J.
 Simpson case, for just one example.
-Not only does the 1995 “Trial of the Century” command popular interest, it remains a standard against which other sensational murder cases have been measured — and inevitably have been found wanting.
+Not only does the 1995 “Trial of the Century” command popular interest, it remains a standard against which other sensational murder cases have been measured — and inevitably found wanting.
 No murder trial in the United States since 1995 has matched the Simpson saga for duration, infamy, and unrelenting media attention.

 Monica Lewinsky is another example: The former intern is now in her forties and she still compels fascination.
 She makes it back in the news from time to time.
-A few years ago, she wrote an essay for Vanity Fair saying that she said she “deeply regret[s] what happened between me and President Clinton. . . .
+A few years ago, she wrote an essay for Vanity Fair saying that she “deeply regret[s] what happened between me and President Clinton. . . .
 At the time—at least from my point of view—it was an authentic connection, with emotional intimacy, frequent visits, plans made, phone calls and gifts exchanged.
 In my early 20s, I was too young to understand the real-life consequences, and too young to see that I would be sacrificed for political expediency.”